agausmann/rho-lang/README.md

-# rhombus
+# Rho

-An experimental scripting language with a reference-counted, copy-on-write memory model.
+An experimental scripting language with a pass-by-value data model.